davan690/davan690.github.io/_posts/2021-07-11-prose-for-blogs.md

 ---
-published: true
-title: 'github content editor: `Prose.io`'
+title: "Github content editor"
 layout: post
 tags:
   - website
   - overview
   - general
+published: true
-use-site-title: true
+use-site-title: false
 ---

 Prose.io is called "a content editor for GitHub". `Prose` is very similar to the visual editor included in older versions of `WordPress` that many people use for writing blog posts.
 The offical documentation is [here](https://www.websbytodd.com/documentation/using-prose/).
 One thing is does really well is it gives people the ability to update their own websites, especially those who don't have the time and energy to learn how to write code.
 While there is plenty of great technical documentation for Prose on GitHub, there is very little documentation for people who don't code.
 Here are some of the key aspects of prose i use as a researcher.